HardisonCo/.github/international/botswana/bw-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with bw_Health systems in Botswana.
+This document outlines how HMS-MCP is integrated with bw-health systems in Botswana.